MicrosoftDocs/PowerShell-Docs-PSGet/powershell-gallery/powershellget-3.x/Microsoft.PowerShell.PSResourceGet/Publish-PSResource.md

 ### -NupkgPath

-Path to the resource to be published.
+Path to the `.nupkg` file to be published.
+The `.nupkg` file could have been created by a previous run of `Publish-PSResource` with the **DestinationPath** parameter.
+Or, you can create the `.nupkg` file using the `Compress-PSResource` command.

+This parameter was added in v1.1.0-preview.2 of **Microsoft.PowerShell.PSResourceGet**.

 ```yaml
 Type: System.String